Skip to content

 MRActiveNodes Number of nodes currently running MapReduce tasks or jobs.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfActiveNodes.
 Use Case: Monitor cluster progress Unit: Count

-MRLostNodes Number of nodes assigned to MapReduce and marked as LOST status.
+MRLostNodes Number of nodes assigned to MapReduce marked as LOST status.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfLostNodes.
-Use Case: Monitor cluster health, monitor cluster progress Unit: Count
+Use Case: Monitor cluster health, Monitor cluster progress Unit: Count

 MRTotalNodes Number of nodes currently available for MapReduce jobs.
 Equivalent to the YARN metric mapred.resourcemanager.TotalNodes.
 Use Case: Monitor cluster progress Unit: Count